Profiscience/ko-component-router/docs/context.md

 to continue to the next callback (if any), or navigation.

 #### ctx.queue(promise)
-Only available in `beforeRender` [middleware](./middleware.md), this function queues a promise and allows middleware to continue running, but still resolves before the page is rendered.
+Queues a promise and allows middleware to continue running, but still resolves before the page is rendered.

 A callback may prevent navigation by